 Shannon Dixon and her partner Shayne have two gorgeous daughters aged five and seven.
 They’ve also been fostering other people’s children for the past six years and have no plans on stopping anytime soon.
-Shannon gave Babyology an insight into just what she likes so much about being a foster carer.
+Shannon shares an insight into just what she likes so much about being a foster carer.

 The foster dream